 Kessler Topaz Meltzer & Check, LLP Reminds Latch, Inc. Investors of Important Deadline in Securities Fraud Class Action Lawsuit and Encourages Investors with Substantial Losses to Contact the Firm

-/EIN News/ -- RADNOR, Pa., Sept.
-17, 2022 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Latch, Inc. f/k/a TS Innovation Acquisition Corp. (“Latch”) (NASDAQ: LTCH).
-The action charges Latch with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
-As a result of Latch’s materially misleading statements and omissions to the public, Latch investors have suffered significant losses.
+RADNOR, Pa., Sept.
+17, 2022 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Latch, Inc. f/k/a TS Innovation Acquisition Corp. ("Latch") LTCH.
+The action charges Latch with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
+As a result of Latch's materially misleading statements and omissions to the public, Latch investors have suffered significant losses.

 CLICK HERE TO SUBMIT YOUR LATCH LOSSES.
 YOU CAN ALSO CLICK ON THE FOLLOWING LINK OR COPY AND PASTE IN YOUR BROWSER: https://www.ktmc.com/new-cases/latch-inc?utm_source=PR&utm_medium=link&utm_campaign=latch&mktm=r